bencline1/Allpix_GaAs/doc/usermanual/getting_started.md

 used.
 When the *allpix* binary is used, this refers to the executable installed in in the installation path.
 It is worth noting that before running any Allpix² simulation, ROOT and (in most cases) Geant4 should be initialized.
-Refer to Section [sec:initialize~d~ependencies] for instructions on how to load these libraries.
+Refer to Section [Initializing the dependencies](installation.md#initializing-the-dependencies) for instructions on how to load these libraries.

 Configuration Files